ashish10alex/formatdataform/README.md

 ```

 > [!NOTE]
-When ran for the first time on a dataform workspace.
-The formatdataform cli will setup necessary files & default `.sqluff` config file in `.formatdataform` directory
+When ran for the first time on a dataform workspace, the formatdataform cli will setup necessary files & default `.sqluff` config file in `.formatdataform` directory
 to support formatting.
 You can alternatively manually setup the defaults by running `formatdataform setup`.

 You can override the default sqlfluff config file by using the `--config` flag or `-c` (shorthand) as follows